 The cemetery is one of Okolona's few reminders of the Civil," War.
-The history of the three raids is not detailed in the simple graveyard setting, but markers do indicate the buried soldier's home state and Infantry.
-Another 300 tombstones pay tribute to unknown soldiers.
-It is located in downtown Okolona on Highway 145.
+The history of the three raids is not detailed in the simple graveyard setting, but markers do indicate the 500 buried soldier's home state and infantry.
+The cemetery is located inside the city on Highway 245 (South Church Street)

 Okolona, Chickasaw County, Mississippi

 "In 1862 the Okolona College building known as Rose Gates College, was taken by the Confederate government as a hospital.
 It was a three-story building with about a dozen rude wards surrounding it.
 The Presbyterian Church was also used for the same purpose, and a number of soldiers were cared for in private homes.

 "While the Confederate Army was operating in Tennessee and Northeast Mississippi, the sick of the army was sent to the hospital at this place, as were the wounded from the battles of Shiloh, Corinth and Brice's Cross Roads.
 These soldiers were principally from Alabama, Arkansas, Georgia, Florida, Kentucky, Louisiana, Missouri, Mississippi, South Carolina, Tennessee and Texas.

 Tombigbee National Forest

 Anyone wishing to enter the parade would need to fill out an application.
 Prizes are awarded to the group that sponsors the best float.
 It is the desire of the Okolona Area Chamber of Commerce to have a wholesome family-oriented event and the Okolona Area Chamber of Commerce Board of Directors reserves the right to decline participation to any person or groups that use inappropriate materials or slogans.